-- Your brothers and sisters in the Armed Forces already believe you’re guilty.
+- Your brothers and sisters in the military already believe you’re guilty.
 Acquaintances and even friends are watching you drown and think you’ll take them down with you.

 - Your very defense attorney from the JAG office tells you to plead guilty and accept the first deal offered to you because that’s the best you’ll get.

-- The total collapse of your military career.
-You may be dishonorably discharged for even the smallest of drug charges.
+- You may be dishonorably discharged for even the smallest of drug charges.
 Your GI benefits will disappear overnight.
 You will be stripped of your rank and your service will be forgotten.

-- Your civilian future hangs in the balance.
-A dishonorable discharge is public knowledge for all to see.
+- A dishonorable discharge is public knowledge for all to see.
 Your dream job may be handed to another former service member or civilian with a clean record.